 Records of enslaved people in Derbyshire Record Office collections

 Despite being a landlocked and rural county, Derbyshire was home to people involved in both slavery and its abolition.

 The Fitzherbert family’s connection to the West Indies begins in the eighteenth century, when William FitzHerbert of Tissington Hall (1712-1772) inherited the Turner’s Hall plantation in Barbados from his wife’s family, the Alleynes.
-This connection was strengthened when the father in law of Sir William Fitzherbert (1748-1791), William Philp Perrin, died leaving three properties in Jamaica to the FitzHerbert family: Vere, Blue Mountain and Grange Hall.
+This connection was strengthened when the uncle of Sir Henry FitzHerbert, 3rd Bart (1783-1858), William Philp Perrin, died leaving three properties in Jamaica to the FitzHerbert family: Vere, Blue Mountain and Grange Hall.

 The FitzHerbert collection includes material relating to the general running of these estates, the trade in enslaved labour and its abolition.
 Most significant are the inventories and annual lists of enslaved people, which list those in enforced labour on plantations in a given year.

 These inventories record the name, occupation, value, and ‘condition’ (usually health) of each enslaved person.
 Through these lists it can also be possible to track individual enslaved people across several inventories.
 With the help of our volunteers we are working towards producing a name index of those enslaved people listed in these inventories.

 Although the very basic information within these records can help us identify individuals, it relates only to an element of life for enslaved people on a plantation and does not provide any information on the life of these individuals before or after enslavement.
 It’s important to remember that these are the records of the enslaver and so do not represent the lives of the enslaved from their own perspective.